CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 ## Advanced Item Test
 An improved version of the Basic Item Test.
 Features an actual item testing arena - with walls.
 Spawns the items on demand and moves them to a random location.
 Some items are purposefully spawned out of reach, to test failure state resolution.
 Also ensures we don't try to grab items through walls.

+## Particle Zoo Test
+Particle effects are an efficient way of rendering certain phenomenon - even if they can hurt performance.
+The purposes of this test is two-fold: to test the performance impact of having many particle effects on screen at once, and to observe how the particle effects behave/appear when in motion.